AnyFetch/developers.anyfetch.com/guides/tutorials/hello-world.md

 Keep this token somewhere safe.

+> The `GET /token` endpoint is special and always returns the same token until you call `DELETE /token`.
+To create application specific token, [head to the manager](https://manager.anyfetch.com/).

 ## Providing data
 Now that we're set up, we can send our document.
 This requires two steps: first, sending metadata about our files, and then sending the actual file.